algorithmWithPython/awp/emma/readme.txt

-this is the directory for emma to log codes.
+this is the directory for Emma to log codes.